-* Watch skaters – or skate yourself on the city’s only free rink ($18-33/skate rentals – varies by day).
+* Watch skaters – or skate yourself on the city’s only free rink ($21-$26/skate rentals – varies by day).
 Online advance reservations required.
 Penguin skate aids available for younger kids ($22).
 Capacity is reduced and skate times are shorter.
 Groups 1 & 4 have the least crowded times on the ice during the 10…

 This urban rink is one of the smallest and most expensive in the city, but the iconic location is pure magic.
 Operating at a limited capacity with 50 minute skate times – but no tourist throngs this year.
 Mostly outdoors, but admission is through the indoor skate house.